 What is Takt Time?

-Takt Time indicates the speed at which a product has to be manufactured to satisfy customer requirements.
+Takt Time indicates the speed at which you need to manufacture a product to satisfy customer requirements.
 Specifically, it’s the time elapsed between starting work on two consecutive items.

-Lean companies use the takt time metric to set the speed of production lines and to define JIT processes, to perfectly match their clients’ demand and maintain a continuous flow of work through the system.
+Lean companies use the takt time metric to set the speed of production lines and define JIT processes.
+It allows them to perfectly match their client demand and maintain a continuous flow through the system.

 Takt time is the total available working time divided by the number of units that a customer demands.

-The takt time is therefore 390/10, meaning that a unit needs to be produced every 39 minutes, for the system to be able to meet the customer demand.
+The takt time is therefore 390/10.
+It suggests producing one item every 39 minutes if the system is to meet the customer demand.

-This simple formula can be based on time available in a day, in an hour, time over a week, etc., depending on what’s best for your process.
+This formula can base on the time available in a day, an hour, a week, etc., depending on what’s best for your process.

 Takt time vs cycle time vs lead time

 The cycle time describes how long it takes to produce one unit of a product from start to finish - it concerns active working time only.
-The takt time relies on how soon the customer needs the product and calculates the total time in which you should complete the delivery, to meet that demand.
-Lead time is the time elapsed between the customer placing the order and receiving it; production queues, rework, and transport included.
+The takt time relies on how soon the customer needs the product and calculates the total time for completing the delivery.
+Lead time measures between the customer placing the order and receiving it; production queues, rework, and transport included.